Renuka-3/article_2021_sparc/README.md

 * CSTAnalysis_SkinSamples: Here clustering was evaluated using CST values for significant genera observed in different locations.

-* Joint analysis: this shows that only geographiclocation has significant effect on the overall community composition.
+* Joint analysis: This shows that only geographiclocation has significant effect on the overall community composition.

 * Location analysis: Here we investigate in more detail which taxonomic groups differ between locations.